 Given the limited municipal services in the Township, new development that requires the creation or extension of new roads and / or the construction of new public infrastructure is generally discouraged.
-Applications for development that will result in the creation of new infrastructure, such as public roads and communal water and septic services, shall require a Financial Implementation Plan, to be prepared at the proponent's expense, detailing the phasing and financial implications of such costs to the Township.
+Applications for development that will result in the creation of new infrastructure, such as public roads, shall require a Financial Implementation Plan, to be prepared at the proponent's expense, detailing the phasing and financial implications of such costs to the Township.